Sweet Corn Salsa

 Have you tried this recipe?Mention @budgetbytes or tag #budgetbytes on Instagram!

-How to Make Sweet Corn Salsa – Step by Step Photos
+How to Make Sweet Corn Salsa Step-by-Step Photos

 corn kernels sliced off an ear of corn in a baking tray

-Remove the husk and silk from three ears of fresh sweet corn.
+Prep the corn: Remove the husk and silk from three ears of fresh sweet corn.
 Slice the stem off the bottom to create a flat surface on which to stand the ear of corn.
 Stand the ear up on its end, then use a sharp knife to slice downward to remove the kernels.
 I like to do this on a rimmed baking sheet to catch the kernels as they fall.

 Diced roma tomatoes on a cutting board

-Dice three Roma tomatoes.
+Prepare the other vegetables: Dice three Roma tomatoes.
 Try to make it a small dice, similar in size to the corn kernels.

 Diced jalapeño, red onion, and chopped cilantro